GeorgeMac/rate/README.md

 ##### Why?

-- Makes configuration, scale and reaction to failures automatic for the proxy service.
+Makes configuration, scale and reaction to failures automatic for the proxy service.
 Cooperation with a shared bucket implemented within etcd means a lot of coordination happens using etcd primitives like TTLs on keys and micro-transactions.

-##### Downsides and Complexities

-- Requires deploying and managing an etcd cluster.
-- Adds complexity in the form of a cooperation algorithm using etcd primitives.
-- A strategy for iterating on this cooperation algorithm would ideally need to be planned.
-How does we make changes to this?
-For example, do we need to version the keyspace?
-- Adds overhead in the form of finding consensus between replicas for each request.
-Hard to estimate how much at this stage though easily measured.
+With this we can maintain a hard global upper limit on requests for resources.

 ##### How?